Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The fake clues are very effective at pointing directly to the incorrect choices without any overlap with the correct answer.
-They are clear and descriptive for the wrong options.
+These clues are designed to sound like general romance tropes ('fate', 'long-distance relationship') that could apply to 'The Notebook' or 'When Harry Met Sally' without any connection to 'Pride and Prejudice'.
+They offer effective misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices